awhatley/jquery-tmpl.net/README.md

 can be evaluated within the block using any of the tags, however.

 * **`{{if property}}...{{/if}`**: Renders the content of the tag if the property value on the provided data object evaluates to `true`.
-Will throw an exception if the property cannot be parsed into a boolean.
+This is javascript-style evaluation so 0, null, empty string are all `false`.

 * **`{{else property}}`**: Used within the `{{if}}` tag to evaluate else conditions.
-The property value is optional, but if present must be parseable into a boolean.
+The property value is optional.

 * **`{{html property}}`**: Renders the value of the property without HTML encoding.
 Otherwise identical to `${}`.